-Besides the above inclusions, CGL insurance can also include the artwork they showcase but do not own.
-In the event of a fire, the policy can cover the cost of replacement, compensation, or restoration for damaged artwork.
+CGLI also includes coverage for another artist’s artwork that is being showcased at a gallery.
+For instance, in the event of a fire, the policy can cover the cost of replacements, compensation, or restoration for damaged artwork.

-Employment practices liability insurance provides coverage for any claims against the business for illegal practices.
-It covers claims such as discrimination, sexual harassment, and unjust termination.
+EPLI covers any claims against the business for illegal practices.
+It secures claims such as discrimination, sexual harassment, and unjust termination.

-A cyber liability insurance policy protects your business from losses caused by cyber-attacks.
+Cyber liability insurance will protect your business from losses caused by cyber-attacks.
 The policy covers vulnerabilities, losses, and damages caused by data breaches and malicious hacking.

-For instance, according to CNBC, the fastest growing crime is cybercrime.
-The estimated cost of the liability will be $6 trillion by 2021.
-The payment information of your clients to the dealers on your gallery’s computer is susceptible to cyber-attacks.
-Subsequently, hackers may be tracking your transactions right now.
-So, cyber liability insurance may be your best bet against getting hacked!
+For instance, cybercrime is one of the fastest-growing offense.
+It is estimated that the cost of cybercrime damage will be $6 trillion annually by 2021.
+Your gallery’s computer is susceptible to cyber-attack as it saves important transaction history along with client’s personal information.
+Subsequently, hackers may be able to track their transactions in real-time.
+Therefore, cyber liability insurance will be your best bet against getting hacked!

-Artwork insurance can help protect the art you exhibit while it’s on the road with inland marine insurance.
+Inland marine insurance is a property insurance policy that covers property in transit.
+Cargo is a risky business, and when it comes to art in transit, it could get pretty messy.
+Inland marine insurance can help protect art while it’s on the road.
 However, a comprehensive commercial cargo policy insures all types of transit: land, air, and sea.

-A Bloomberg article shares the findings of a research done by Magnus Resch, an art advisor.
-The research found that 55% of the galleries make less than $200,000 per year while 30% were in loss.
-Since art galleries are susceptible to risks such as fire and explosions, you may lose out on some revenue after such disasters.
-In such cases, business income insurance will cover the loss of income of your gallery.
+A research done by an art advisor, Magnus Resch, found that 55% of galleries make less than $200k per year while 30% were in loss.
+Art galleries are predisposed to many risks and may lose out on revenue after disasters such as fire and explosions, in such cases, BII will cover the loss of income of your gallery.